Department of Biological Sciences

 Madhusudan Choudhary, PHD, Professor of Biological Sciences, Department of Biological Sciences, PHD, McMaster University; BSC, Patna University

-Jerry L. Cook, PHD, Professor of Biological Sciences, Department of Biological Sciences, PHD, Texas A&M University; MS, Colorado State Univ-Pueblo; BS, Colorado State Univ-Pueblo
+Jerry L. Cook, PHD, Distinguished Professor of Biological Sciences, Department of Biological Sciences, PHD, Texas A&M University; MS, Colorado State Univ-Pueblo; BS, Colorado State Univ-Pueblo

 Tamara J. Cook, PHD, Professor of Biological Sciences, Department of Biological Sciences, PHD, Texas A&M University; MS, Univ of Nebraska-Lincoln; BS, Univ of Nebraska-Lincoln